On the immersion classes of nearby Lagrangians: Viterbo's transfer map on spectra

 and thus we get a spectrum $W(H^{\mu_L})$.
 Indeed, Lemma 8.1 in \cite{kragh-transfer} states this compatibility.
 Again there are continuation maps of spectra $W(H^{\mu_L}) \to W(H^{\mu'_L})$ for $\mu_L'>\mu_L$, and moreover the quotient maps commute with these (keeping $\mu_L$ large enough depending on $\mu$) to form a map of spectra

 as discussed in Section 14 of \cite{kragh-transfer}.
 At each stage $\mu_L$ there are homotopy equivalences

 where $\eta$ is the virtual vector bundle over $\loops L$ described in Section~\ref{sec:appl-lagr-embedd}.
-Furthermore, the continuation maps are compatible with the Thom spectrum construction and are induced by the inclusion of shorter loops into longer loops making
+Furthermore, the continuation maps are compatible with the Thom spectrum construction and are induced by the inclusion of the space of shorter loops into the space of longer loops making

 This is the result of Corollary 14.4 in \cite{kragh-transfer}.
 Because $L \to N$ is a homotopy equivalence, restricting the above construction to the component of contractible loops in $\loops T^* N$ yields the spectrum $\loops_{0} L^{TN-TL+\eta}$.